-[W]hen a defendant is read his Miranda rights (which include the right to have counsel present during interrogation) and agrees to waive those rights, that typically does the trick, even though the Miranda rights purportedly have their source in the Fifth Amendment: "As a general matter . . . an accused who is admonished with the warnings prescribed by the Court in Miranda . . . has been sufficiently apprised of the nature of his Sixth amendment rights, so that his waiver on this basis will be considered a knowing and intelligent one." . . ."
+[W]hen a defendant is read his Miranda rights (which include the right to have counsel present during interrogation) and agrees to waive those rights, that typically does the trick, even though the Miranda rights purportedly have their source in the Fifth Amendment: "'As a general matter . . . an accused who is admonished with the warnings prescribed by the Court in Miranda . . . has been sufficiently apprised of the nature of his Sixth amendment rights, and of the consequences of abandoning those rights, so that his waiver on this basis will be considered a knowing and intelligent one.' . . ."